Why analog film photography? I wrote this post a while back trying to explain, but I felt it was appropriate to address it on a page as well.

 Then, when digital cameras arrived, I sold off all the analog gear and progressed through countless digital cameras.
 In 2024, I bought an analog camera again and started shooting film, on a very humble scale.

 The first analog cameras I bought this time around were the Nikon N55 and Nikon F75.
-What I didn’t know at the time was that the F75 takes the lenses I’ve been using with my digital cameras (D7200 and D800e).
+What I didn’t know at the time was that the F75 takes the lenses I’ve been using with my digital cameras.
 A nice bonus!
 I quickly upgraded to the Nikon F5 however, which I love!

 Analog is a very humble part of my photography.
 I shoot maybe one roll of film per month, mostly because of the cost of film and development.
 But I really enjoy it, so I hope I can keep going.